lrtipple/kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns---
+# An Analysis of Kickstarter Campaigns
 Performing analysis on kickstarter data to uncover trends
 * Out of 1393 theater kickstarter campaigns, 839 were successful [!Parent Category Chart](C:\Users\ltipp\Desktop\Bootcamp\Parent Category Chart.png)
 * May is a good month to launch a theeater kickstarter campaign [!Launch Date Chart](C:\Users\ltipp\Desktop\Bootcamp\Launch Date Chart.png)